x-team/symphony-tutorial/README.md

 ![localhost/mywebsite/symphony](screenshots/06-symphony-admin.png)

 In Symphony we have some very well defined concepts to create the awesomeness.
-I'll explain the basics, but you can read more in the official Symphony website [concepts](http://www.getsymphony.com/learn/concepts/).
+I'll explain the basics and you can read more in the official Symphony website [concepts](http://www.getsymphony.com/learn/concepts/).

 The developer tools are in these two sections on the right side of the main menu: __Blueprints__ and __System__.
-At this moment we really dont have any kind of content structure or pages.
-Like a blank piece of paper, we'll build based only on our project specification, and this is one big differential comparing to others CMSes.
+At this moment we really don't have any kind of content structure or pages.
+Like a blank piece of paper, we'll build based only on our project specification.
+This is one big difference in approach compared to other CMS's.

 ```
 - Blueprints